t04glovern/t04glovern.github.io.raw/_posts/2016-02-02-equallogic-storage-pool-connection-via-iscsi-into-esxi.markdown

 ## Summary

-Using iSCSI Datastores means you can leverage some great vMotion and HA features that exist in vSphere without having to worry about large data migrations during VM moves.
+Using `iSCSI Datastores` mean you can leverage some great `vMotion` and `HA` features that exist in vSphere without having to worry about large data migrations during VM moves.
 It's also a great way to ensure that all your various storage arrays are somewhat centralized.